vikram06/timeline_theme/README.md

-Timeline Theme for Elgg 1.8
+Timeline Theme with animate icons for Elgg 1.8

 This Elgg plugin is a theme built for Elgg 1.8 that will make your site behave like Facebook Timeline.
 This theme "timeline_theme" is meant to show the theming capabilities of  Elgg 1.8. engine